 EEEV activity: No human cases of EEEV infection were reported this week.
-No horses with EEEV infection were reported this week.
-In 2020, 12 sentinel chickens, one horse, and one mosquito pool have been reported from five counties.
+One horse with EEEV infection was reported this week in Polk County.
+In 2020, 12 sentinel chickens, two horses, and one mosquito pool have been reported from six counties.

-International Travel-Associated Dengue Fever Cases: One case of dengue fever was reported this week in a person that had international travel.
+International Travel-Associated Dengue Fever Cases: No cases of dengue fever were reported this week in persons that had international travel.
 In 2020, 21 travel-associated cases have been reported.